DamiAjele/HNG-Stage1-Number-Classification-API/README.md

 # **Number Classification API**
-A simple API that classifies numbers based on their mathematical properties and provides a fun fact about the number.
+This is an API that classifies a number and returns its mathematical properties along with a fun fact.

 ## **Table of Contents**
 - [Project Overview](#project-overview)